Onlineberatung/documentation/docs/backend/first-start.md

 title: First start
 ---

-> ⚠️Sicherheitshinweis ⚠️
+> ⚠️ Safety instruction ⚠️
 >
-> Die hier beschriebene Konfiguration dient der Einrichtung eines Entwicklersystems.
+> The configuration described here is used to set up a developer system.
 >
-> Bei einer Einrichtung als Produktivsystem müssen individuelle Benutzer und Kennwörter anstelle der hier beschriebenen vergeben werden!

-Nachfolgende Schritte sind in Reihenfolge auszuführen.
+> When setting up as a productive system, individual users and passwords must be assigned instead of those described here!

+The following steps must be carried out in sequence.

-## Keycloak Hostname festlegen
+## Set Keycloak Hostname

-In der Environment-Datei für Keycloak (`./Keycloak/Keycloak.env`) müssen der Hostname und die Datenbank-Zugangsinformationen festgelegt werden:
+In the environment file for Keycloak (`./Keycloak/Keycloak.env`) the hostname and database access information must be specified:

-`# Host/Adresse zur MariaDB innerhalb Docker`\
+`# Host/address to MariaDB inside Docker`\
 `DB_ADDR=mariadb`\
-`# Datenbankname (aus der ./MariaDB/init.sql)`\
+`# Database name (from the ./MariaDB/init.sql)`\
 `DB_DATABASE=keycloak`\
-`# Passwort für die Datenbank (aus der ./MariaDB/init.sql)`\
+`# Password for the database (from the ./MariaDB/init.sql)`\
 `DB_USER=keycloak`\
-`# Passwort für die Datenbank (aus der ./MariaDB/init.sql)`\
+`# Password for the database (from the ./MariaDB/init.sql)`\
 `DB_PASSWORD=keycloak`\
-`# Host/Adresse zur MariaDB innerhalb Docker`\
+`# Host/address to MariaDB inside Docker`\
 `KEYCLOAK_HOSTNAME=<host>`

-Hostname für lokale Entwicklung z.B. ``onlineberatung.local``
+Hostname for local development e.g. ``onlineberatung.local``

-## MariaDB Config anpassen
+## Customize MariaDB Config

-Im Ordner ``./MariaDB/config/`` befindet sich die Datei ``config-file.cnf`` Diese Datei enthält eine Zeitzonenkonfiguration, welche beim ersten Start von MariaDB für Probleme sorgt.
-Daher muss diese Konfiguration beim ersten Start mit `#` auskommentiert werden.

-In der Environment-Datei (`./MariaDB/MariaDB.env`) muss das Root Passwort festgelegt werden:
+In the folder ``./MariaDB/config/`` there is the file ``config-file.cnf``.
+This file contains a time zone configuration which causes problems when MariaDB is started for the first time.
+Therefore this configuration must be commented out with `#` at the first start.

+In the environment file (`./MariaDB/MariaDB.env`) the root password must be set:

-`# Passwort für den Benutzer root`\
+`# Password for the user root`\
 `MYSQL_ROOT_PASSWORD=root`

-## nginx-Konfiguration anpassen

-In der nginx-Konfiguration muss der server_name in den folgenden Dateien auf den Hostname angepasst werden:
+## Customize nginx configuration

+In the nginx configuration, the server_name must be changed to the hostname in the following files:

 - `./nginx/server.conf`
 - `./nginx/adminer.conf`
-- `./nginx/server-sll.conf` (nicht für lokale Entwicklung)
+- `./nginx/server-sll.conf` (not for local development)

 `server_name <host>;`

-In der Environment-Datei (`./nginx/nginx.env`) muss die Application URL festgelegt werden:
+In the environment file (`./nginx/nginx.env`) the application URL must be specified:

-`APPLICATION_URL=<applikations-url-inkl-protokoll>` (z.B. https://onlineberatung.de)
+`APPLICATION_URL=<applikations-url-inkl-protokoll>` (e.g. https://onlineberatung.de)

-Hostname für lokale Entwicklung z.B. ``onlineberatung.local``
+Hostname for local development e.g. ``onlineberatung.local``

-Zusätzlich muss SSL lokal deaktiviert werden.
-Dafür folgende Anpassungen vornehmen:
+In addition, SSL must be disabled locally.
+To do this, make the following adjustments:

-1. Beim `proxy` in `docker-compose.yml` das Volume `server-ssl.conf` entfernen.
+1. remove the `server-ssl.conf` volume from `proxy` in `docker-compose.yml`.
-2. In `adminer.conf` den `ssl` Parameter bei `listen` entfernen, sowie alle Zeilen unterhalb bzgl.
-SSL.
+2. in `adminer.conf` remove the `ssl` parameter at `listen` and all lines below regarding SSL.
-3. In `nginx.conf` den Include von `server-ssl.conf` entfernen.
-4. In `security-headers.conf` bei der CSP zusätzlich das `ws:` Protokoll erlauben

-Nun muss das Rate-Limiting von Keycloak deaktiviert werden.
-Dazu alle Zeilen mit `limit_req` in `keycloak.conf` entfernen.
-Zusätzlich die Zeile `include ip-restrictions.conf;` entfernen.
+3. in `nginx.conf` remove the include of `server-ssl.conf`.
+4. in `security-headers.conf`, additionally allow the `ws:` protocol in the CSP.

+Now the rate limiting of Keycloak must be deactivated.
+To do this, remove all lines with `limit_req` in `keycloak.conf`.
+Additionally remove the line `include ip-restrictions.conf;`.

-Auch in `rocketchat.conf` muss die Zeile `include ip-restrictions.conf;` entfernt werden.
+Also in `rocketchat.conf` the line `include ip-restrictions.conf;` must be removed.

-## MongoDB-Konfiguration anpassen

-In der Environment-Datei für die MongoDB (`./mongoDB/mongoDB.env`) müssen die initialen Zugangsdaten festgelegt werden:

-`# Adminbenutzer-Name für die MongoDB Verbindung`\
+## Customize MongoDB configuration

+In the environment file for MongoDB (`./mongoDB/mongoDB.env`) the initial access data must be defined:

+`# Admin user name for the MongoDB connection`\
 `MONGO_INITDB_ROOT_USERNAME=admin`\
-`# Adminbenutzer-Passwort für die MongoDB Verbindung`\
+`# Admin user password for MongoDB connection`\
 `MONGO_INITDB_ROOT_PASSWORD=admin`\
-`# Initiale Datenbank der MongoDB`\
+`# Initial database of MongoDB`\
 `MONGO_INITDB_DATABASE=nosqlclient`

-## Nosqlclient-Konfiguration anpassen

-In der Environment-Datei für den Nosqlclient (`./Nosqlclient/Nosqlclient.env`) muss der Hostname und die MongoDB Connection URL festgelegt werden:
+## Customize Nosqlclient configuration

+In the environment file for the Nosqlclient (`./Nosqlclient/Nosqlclient.env`) the hostname and the MongoDB connection URL must be specified:

-`# MongoDB Verbindung mit den Daten aus ./mongoDB/init-nosqlclient-user.js`\
+`# MongoDB connection with the data from ./mongoDB/init-nosqlclient-user.js`\
 `MONGO_URL=mongodb://<db_user>:<db_password>@<db_host>:<db_port>/<nosqlclient_db_name>`\
 `ROOT_URL=<host>:3001`

-Hostname für lokale Entwicklung z.B. ``onlineberatung.local``
+Hostname for local development e.g. ``onlineberatung.local``

-## Rocket.Chat-Konfiguration anpassen
+## Customize Rocket.Chat configuration

-In der Environment-Datei für den Rocket.Chat (`./Rocket.Chat/Rocket.Chat.env`) muss der Hostname und die MongoDB Connection URLs festgelegt werden:
+In the environment file for Rocket.Chat (`./Rocket.Chat/Rocket.Chat.env`) the hostname and MongoDB connection URLs must be specified:

-`# MongoDB Verbindung mit den Daten aus ./mongoDB/init-rocketchat-user.js`\
+`# MongoDB connection with the data from ./mongoDB/init-rocketchat-user.js`\
 `MONGO_URL=mongodb://<db_user>:<db_password>@<db_host>:<db_port>/<rocketchat_db_name>`\
 `ROOT_URL=<host>:3000`\
 `MONGO_OPLOG_URL=mongodb://<oplog_user>:<oplog_user_password>@<db_host>:<db_port>/local?authSource=admin&replicaSet=rs0`

-Hostname für lokale Entwicklung z.B. ``onlineberatung.local``
+Hostname for local development e.g. ``onlineberatung.local``

-## OpenLDAP-Konfiguration anpassen
+## Customize OpenLDAP configuration

-In der Environment-Datei für OpenLDAP (`./OpenLDAP/OpenLDAP.env`) muss die LDAP Konfiguration angegeben werden:
+In the environment file for OpenLDAP (`./OpenLDAP/OpenLDAP.env`) the LDAP configuration must be specified:

-`# Organisation, in welcher die Benutzer angelegt werden`\
+`# Organization in which the users are created`\
 `LDAP_ORGANISATION=Onlineberatung`\
-`# Domain, mit der die Benutzer angelegt werden`\
+`# Domain with which the users are created`\
 `LDAP_DOMAIN=onlineberatung.de`\
-`# Das Administrator Kennwort für die LDAP Verbindung`\
+`# The administrator password for the LDAP connection`\
 `LDAP_ADMIN_PASSWORD=admin`\
-`# Das Kennwort für die Konfiguration von OpenLDAP`\
+`# The password for configuring OpenLDAP`\
 `LDAP_CONFIG_PASSWORD=config`

-## Optional: Die restart-policy aller Services auf "no" setzen
+## Optional: Set the restart-policy of all services to "no

-Um bei Problemen nicht ein andauernd neustartendes System zu erhalten kann die restart-policy aller Services auf `"no"` gesetzt werden.

-Dadurch können Probleme behoben und die Services anschließend kontrolliert gestartet werden.
+In order not to get a constantly restarting system in case of problems, the restart policy of all services can be set to `"no"`.

+This allows problems to be fixed and the services to be started in a controlled manner.

 ## RabbitMQ configuration